Elizabeth Opoku

 Elizabeth Opoku (born 2 February 1994) is a Ghanaian field hockey player who captains the Ghana women's national hockey team, the Black Sticks Ladies.
-Widely regarded as one of Ghana’s most consistent and skillful female hockey player, she has represented the country in numerous continental and international competitions, notably as a four-time winner of the Sports Writers Association of Ghana (SWAG) Hockey Player of the Year award.

-Beyond the pitch, Opoku is a founding member of the non-governmental organisation, ChariCare, which focuses on providing support to underprivileged children and communities.
+Regarded as one of Ghana's most consistent and skillful female hockey player, she has represented the country in numerous continental and international competitions, notably as a four-time winner of the Sports Writers Association of Ghana (SWAG) Hockey Player of the Year award.
+Opoku is a founding member of the non-governmental organisation, ChariCare, which focuses on providing support to underprivileged children and communities.
 She is also a strong advocate for grassroots hockey development and helping young players secure educational support and equipment.

 Early life and education

 Opoku developed an interest in hockey at a young age, first catching the nation's attention in 2009 as a 15-year-old high schooler at Kumasi Girls Senior High School.
 She was quickly drafted into the Ghana U-17 squad for the 2010 Hockey Youth Olympic qualifiers and later played for the U-21 team.
 Before discovering hockey, she was a budding footballer, but faced strong opposition from her mother regarding her sporting ambitions.
 She later attended the University of Ghana, where she also competed in other sports, including middle-distance running, football, handball, and netball, earning several GUSA (Ghana Universities Sports Association) medals.
 She chose to complete her university education despite receiving an early job offer from the GRA Customs Division, a decision she credited with long-term benefits for her career.